 Generally, 2-Factor-Authentication and strong passwords are a must and should, therefore, be mandatory for every company dealing with sensible data.
 But this has been known and should have already been implemented.

 The bigger problem is the human side of the hacking attack.
 If employees — even highly educated government members — aren’t taught how to use social media or other web services securely, no software or encryption can prevent a data breach.

 Data security always turns into a public issue once politicians or other public figures are attacked.
-Still, any company dealing with important customer or business data can be the victim of such an attack.
+Still, any company dealing with an important customer or business data can be the victim of such an attack.
 In these cases, it can get extremely costly for the companies involved.

 Because this is an issue affecting every one of us, we want to give you a few points to remember regarding your IT security.

-- Establish 2-Factor-Authentication in your organisation!
+- Establish 2-Factor-Authentication in your organization!

 - Use only a strong password (a password manager might help)!